 Started by Mike Shaw back in the 1990s, the Welsh Handler of the Year has run for a number of years as part of the Pembrokeshire County show.
-The competition, open to dogs of all sizes and grades run by Welsh handlers or people living in Wales.
+The competition, open to dogs of all sizes and grades run by Welsh handlers or people born and /or living in Wales.

 With the welcomed and valued support of Welsh-made dog food suppliers Burns Pet Nutrition, Agility handlers from all over the principality were invited to stake their claim to the title of being Walesís top Agility handler in the Burnís Pet Nutrition Welsh Handler of The Year, held this year at the Pembrokeshire County Show.
 The contest was watched by some very enthusiastic crowds who cheered on the participants in great spirit.